Team-on/works/3_dll/[C#] RecFileParser/README.md

 ﻿# RecFileParser
- Пошук всіх файлів певного розширення на всіх дисках
+ Find all files with any extension on every drive

-## Фичи
+## Features
- * Обмеження по розширеннях і максимальній довжині назви. Встановлюються в .xml файлі.
+ * Configurate extension and max length limitations in XML file.

-## Як використовувати
+## How 2 use
- Приклад в example.
+ Use case in example.

-## Зроблено на
+## Made with
  * С#